 A new station site is needed to meet Americans with Disabilities Act (ADA) platform requirements.

-Site identified in 2010: Ann Street/Airport Drive (SR 441) at West Main Street (Route 230), just west of the Westporte Centre shopping center.
+Site identified in 2010: Ann Street at West Main Street (Route 230), just west of the Westporte Centre shopping center.

 Station design is complete, pending Amtrak's review.

 The new station will feature high-level platforms, a pedestrian overpass, elevators and stairs, ramps, and on-site parking.

 Site preparation under a $2.6 million contract is expected to begin in 2017.

 Norfolk Southern is expected to start an estimated $6.5 million in trackwork in 2017.
 Amtrak’s trackwork, estimated at $4.3 million, is expected to begin in late 2018.
 All trackwork is contingent upon availability of the Amtrak and Norfolk Southern workforces.